Calculating Customer Lifetime Value

 When we calculate customer lifetime value, it’s as simple as the total spend of each individual customer over their lifetime, divided by the number of customers.

-We’ve found the in majority of cases, having customer lifetime value as a real-life metric can be a real eye opener and gives you a great indication whether things are working or not.
+We’ve found that having customer lifetime value as a real-life metric can be a real eye opener and gives you a great indication whether things are working or not.

 Improve your Customer Lifetime Value